Skip to content

 other camping specialty stores.

-the ground will steal your warmth.
+Insulating closed cell foam pad (anything from a WalMart pad to a top shelf ThermaRest).
+It is vital to insulate against the ground.
+Two pads insulate better than one if you have them.
+Conduction with the ground will steal your warmth.
 You need a high level of insulation under you. some say you need

 more under than on top of you.

 Sleeping bag rated to 20 degrees or lower.
-If your bag is rated to a higher temp, bring wool or acrylic
+If your bag is rated to a higher temp, bring wool or acrylic blankets.
+Do not bring cotton blankets.

 Extra blanket for cold temp (optional, wool or polar fleece best, cotton is a bad idea)

-A fleece sleeping bag works can work as a liner that can keep your regular sleeping bag clean and
+A fleece sleeping bag works can work as a liner that can keep your regular sleeping bag clean and add more insulating power.
+Any liner will work, but do not use cotton (sense a theme here?)

 Don’t become so warm that you perspire in the night.
-Ventilate by opening the bag, taking off your
+Ventilate by opening the bag, taking off your hat, or removing a clothing layer.

 Sleeping clothes.
 NOT worn for anything but sleeping and always worn when sleeping.
 Sleeping

-clothes need to be clean and dry so pack them separately in a large ziplock bag.
-Some find that
+clothes need to be clean and dry so pack them separately in a large Ziplock bag.
+Some find that sleeping in a hooded sweatshirt adds warmth and keeps the cold air off the neck.
+Fleece layers,

 mittens (not gloves), a stocking cap (wool or insulated best), warm socks.